Upper Gwynedd Township, Pennsylvania

-Upper Gwynedd Township (/ˈɡwɪnɛd/) is a township in Montgomery County, Pennsylvania.
-The population was 15,552 at the time of the 2010 census.
-North Wales Borough is surrounded by Upper Gwynedd Township on all sides, and many homes and businesses with North Wales addresses are actually in Upper Gwynedd.
+Upper Gwynedd Township (/ˈɡwɪnɛd/) is a township in Montgomery County, Pennsylvania, United States.
+At the time of the 2010 census, the population was 15,552.
+North Wales Borough is surrounded by Upper Gwynedd Township on all sides.
+Many homes and businesses with North Wales addresses are actually in Upper Gwynedd.
 Many properties with Lansdale addresses are in Upper Gwynedd as well.
 It is part of the North Penn Valley region that is centered around the borough of Lansdale.

 Station Square, one of the first new transit oriented developments in the Delaware Valley, is located in Upper Gwynedd on the border with Lansdale.
 It is across the street from Pennbrook Station with SEPTA rail service to Philadelphia.